 flu-like symptoms, such as aching muscles, generally feeling unwell, and rarely, fever

 unusual tiredness or weakness

-Jaw-bone problems, which may include infection, and delayed healing after teeth are pulled out or other work that involves
+jaw-bone problems, infection, delayed healing after teeth are pulled out or other

 skin rash or redness of the skin, sometimes made worse by sunlight; itchiness